katsew/nw-scaffold/README.md

 ## 4. Start creating your app!

-### directories in source
+### resources in source

-`views/` is for Jade and compiled html will be output into `release/src/`.
+`views/` is for Jade and compiled html will be output into `release/src/`. create `package.json` for your app.
+(cf. Installation step 3)

+### resources in source/assets

 `coffee/` is for CoffeeScript and its file will browserify and be output into `release/src/js/`.
 `coffee/modules/` is for CoffeeScript modules.
 It expect to be required by `coffee/main.coffee` then browserified.
 `stylus/` is for Stylus and compiled css will be output into `release/src/css/`.

 ### tasks

 `gulp watch` will watch all resources (except image) and compile to `release/src`.
 `gulp release` will create node-webkit app for your project, then output into `release/bin`.